blalpert/best_ex/README.md

 The archive's directory structure looks like this:

    rule605/
+        README.md
         README.Rmd
-            README.html
         analysis/
             form605_write_functions.R
             rule605_report.Rmd
-                Rule605_report.html
             results_data/
         data/
             constituent_data/
                 russell1000_constituents.csv
                 Sp500constituents.csv
                 tickers_AMEX.csv
                 tickers_NASDAQ.csv
                 tickers_NYSE.csv
             f605_data/
-                    sample_rule605_data.dat
+                TCDRG201410.txt
+                TCDRG201411.txt
+                TCDRG201412.txt
             gather_source/
                 form605_makefile.R
                 form605_merge_data.R
                 install_packages.R

-In the directory **"./rule605/data/f605\_data"**, we include a sample file of [CITADEL] data **"sample\_rule605\_data.dat"**, in the standard comma-separated values format that Rule 605 requires.
+In the directory **"./rule605/data/f605\_data"**, we include three months' files of Citadel Securities' data, in the standard comma-separated values format that Rule 605 mandates.
 You can replace this file with the raw, uncompressed data from any Rule 605-filing firm that you want to analyze (except for those that use idiosynchratic formats, of whom we've so far discovered the NYSE's Archepelago and Interactive Brokers).
 We wrote our code to analyze one firm's filings at a time, so you should only fill this directory with files from one firm at a time.
 You can load it with as many months' files as you like.

 WHAT YOU CAN DO WITH THESE FILES
 ================================